timdrysdale/gradex-cli/README.md

 For Windows, choose the 64bit version.

+You must put the executable on your path.

 #### For testing

 ImageMagick must be [installed](https://imagemagick.org/script/download.php), and on the path, so as to allow visual comparisons of rendered PDFs.